-The Penn-CMU Roybal Center on Behavioral Economics and Health
+The Penn Roybal Center on Behavioral Economics and Health

-With funding from the National Institute on Aging, the Roybal Center distributes up to $100,000 in pilot funding for projects that translate ideas from behavioral economics into practice in ‘real world’ settings, specifically testing interventions that reach middle-aged and elderly Americans at high risk for premature morbidity and mortality.
-Each pilot project is funded one year, and receives between $2,500 and $20,000.
+With funding from the National Institute on Aging, the Roybal Center distributes pilot funding for projects that translate ideas from behavioral economics into practice in ‘real world’ settings, specifically testing interventions that reach middle-aged and elderly Americans at high risk for premature morbidity and mortality.
 The pilot program aims to: 1) give research opportunities to junior faculty, post-doctoral fellows and graduate students in behavioral economics; 2) encourage interaction between affiliated researchers; 3) build collaborations with new partner organizations that have access to populations and potential willingness to translate results from the research studies into practice.